MichaelHallik/MichaelHallik.github.io/_posts/2021-02-05-Running-Robot-Framework-in-a-virtual-environment-pt-5.md

 Note that, apparently, it doesn't matter whether you had an active environment or not.
 If you issue the <code class="folder">mkvirtualenv</code> command while an existing environment is active, then that environment will simply be deactivated and the newly created environment will be activated after it's creation.

-Now, let's take a quick look at some components of the newly created environment:
+Now, let's take a quick look at some components of the newly created environment, just like we did in the previous article:

 	(robot-framework_322-py_37) C:\Users\Michael Hallik>python -V
 	Python 3.7.9